Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 I believe that I also felt reluctant to move onward to the Camino Francés.
 Our Camino Primitivo was definitely coming to an end ~ a chapter never to be visited exactly the same again.

-After our large, second breakfast, the Way takes you to the main part of town, and to an intersection.
-The Way turns left here, onto the Rúa Rámbla San Pablo.
-When you reach this intersection you will immediately see the waymark, in the next photo, below, as you look left.
-You head toward what appears to be a church bell tower, by immediately going right onto the Rúa Calvo Sotelo.
+After our large, second breakfast, the Way takes you into the main part of town, and to an intersection shown below.
+The Way turns left here.
+When you reach this intersection you will immediately see the waymark, as you look left, stating 52.672 kilometers left to go to Santiago.
+You head toward it and immediately go right onto the Rúa Calvo Sotelo and toward the center of town.

-From this plaza, the Camino Primitivo is just a few more steps southward on the Rúa Nueva, where it joins the Rúa Principal and the Camino Francés.
+From this plaza, the Camino Primitivo is just a few more steps southward along the Rúa Camiño de Oviedo, see photo below, which one block later becomes the Rúa Nueva, and one more block later where it joins the Rúa Principal and the Camino Francés.

 Accommodation in Melide

 If you are planning to stay the night in Melide there are so many albergues as the French Way participates in the need for beds.
 If you turn at the first right after the plaza above and onto the Rúa San Antonio, you will encounter the giant municipal Albergue de Peregrinos de Melide several blocks later.
-This is truly an albergue street as you will walk by two additional private albergues on the way to the municipal, the Albergue San Antón and the Albergue O Apalpador.
-There is also a pension along the way, the Chiquitín Melide (+34 981 81 53 33).
+This is truly an albergue street as you will walk by two additional private albergues on the way to the municipal, the Albergue San Antón and Pensión San Antón right next to it, and the Albergue O Apalpador.
+There is also another pensión along the way, the Chiquitín Melide (+34 981 81 53 33).

-There are more albergues clustered close to the plaza and steps off the French Way, the Albergue O Cruceiro, the Albergue O Candil (right along the route), the Albergue and Pension Pereiro, the Albergue Arraigos and the Albergue Montoto, (+34 646 941 887).
+There are more albergues clustered close to the main roundabout in town and steps off the French Way, the Albergue O Cruceiro, the Albergue O Candil (right along the route), the Albergue and Pensión Pereiro, the Albergue Arraigos and the Albergue Montoto, (+34 646 941 887).

-There are also several economical pensions in the center of town, the Pensión Esquina, the Pensión Berenguela (+34 981 50 54 17), the Pensión Orois, the Pensión Praza das Coles and the Hospedaje Restaurante Sony, (+34 981 50 54 73).
+There are also several economical pensiónes in the center of town, the Pensión Esquina, the Pensión Berenguela (+34 981 50 54 17), the Pensión Orois, the Pensión Praza das Coles and the Pensión A Codeseira, (where we have stayed, is close to everything and is clean and comfortable).
 This is by no means an exhaustive list, but you can click here to see more choices that you can book ahead.
 Booking ahead may be prudent in this town where the Caminos merge, unless you choose to walk on farther to a less frequented town.

 Reflections on Day Eleven, Camino Primitivo, Final Steps